During orientation training meetings, your new driver will call or text home and be asked a few questions:

 How satisfied are you with the number of miles you typically drive per week?

 Getting feedback from drivers on their early job expectations, experiences, and satisfaction make it possible to proactively respond to situations that otherwise would contribute to early turnover.
 Interestingly, we also find that if drivers do not respond to surveys they are 48 percent more likely to leave.

 We immediately notify clients if responses indicate a high degree of turnover risk.
 We also alert clients to drivers that have not responded to surveys in a timely manner.

 Our research shows 33 percent of new driver hires will leave their carriers within 90 days and an additional 22 percent will quit within 180 days.
-By using orientation and onboarding surveys, carriers can be proactive and take steps to stem the tide and retain more drivers during the socialization period.
-By so doing, carriers position themselves to grow faster and more profitably than their competitors.
+By using orientation and onboarding surveys, carriers act proactively to retain more drivers.
+By so doing, carriers position themselves to grow faster and become more profitable than their competitors.